researchart/rose6icse/submissions/reusable/junwenyang/README.md

     cat data-constraint-dockera* > data-constraint-docker
     ```

-  2. The source code of our data format checker is in `data-constraint-checker-1.0.tar.gz`.
+  2. The source code of our data format checker is in `data-constraint-checker-1.0.tar.gz`, including different parameters to analyze different aspects of constraints:

+     * --lastest, extract all constraints in the latest version of the applications
+     * --tva, analyze the evolution of constraints change
+     * --single, compare the constraints across layer

   3. The pdf of our final version paper of id main-278 is in `data-format-bug.pdf`.